-This Greek cheese pie – tiropita recipe is so easy & delicious.
-With simple ingredients like phyllo sheets, Greek feta cheese & gruyère it is guaranteed to be a hit.
+Our Greek cheese pie-tiropita recipe is so easy and delicious.
+It has few ingredients like phyllo sheets, Greek feta cheese, and graviera, and it is guaranteed to be a hit with your family and guests.

-This tiropita recipe is pretty easy because it uses already made phyllo pastry and good quality cheese.
+- This tiropita recipe is easy because it uses store-bought phyllo pastry and good-quality cheese.
 There is no need to make dough or any complicated pastry.

-Why pour a cup of milk all over this cheese pie?
-The milk makes the cheese pie fluffier, as we call it in Greece “αφράτη – afrati”.
+- Why pour a cup of milk all over this cheese pie?
+The milk makes the cheese pie fluffier, as we call it in Greece, “ฮฑฯฯฮฌฯฮท-afrati-fluffy.”

-What kind of cheese is the best to use
+What kind of cheese is the best for cheese pie

 The success of a good Greek cheese pie is obviously on the good quality of cheeses used.

-I use my beloved feta cheese, and it always has to be Greek.
-No Bulgarian or French feta for me.
+- I use my beloved feta cheese, and it always has to be Greek. ย No Bulgarian or French feta for me.
 No low fat, no-fat or fake feta, please.
 Try and find the best feta you can get.
 In Greece, there are variations of feta cheese; some are saltier than others.
 The best feta for a good cheese pie is one with not much salt.
-I like Vikos and Dodoni.
+I likeย MT Vikosย andย Dodoni feta.
 Both are mild and can be found in supermarkets within the United States.

-I also use Gruyère cheese.
-If I get lucky and go to Astoria, I get the Greek version of gruyère called Graviera.
+- I also use Gruyรจre cheese.
+If I get lucky and go to Astoria, I get the Greek version of Gruyรจre called Graviera.
 I love this sweet but slightly salty cheese and find it works really well in the cheese pie paired together with feta.

 About the cheese

 The secret to a great tiropita is the quality of the cheese used.
-It is not necessary to use Gruyère if it is not available.
-You can substitute with grated Parmesan, Gouda, Emmental cheese, etc. Whatever cheese you choose, make sure it is good quality and not a mass-market heavily processed cheese like some we find in supermarkets.
+It is not necessary to use Gruyรจre if it is not available.
+You can substitute with Gruyรจre or Compte cheese, etc. Whatever cheese you choose, make sure it is good quality and not a mass-market heavily processed cheese like some we find in supermarkets.
 Good quality doesn’t mean expensive.
 Many manufactures make cheese with simple good quality ingredients that don’t cost a fortune.
 All you have to do is read the labels and determine what you are using does not have extra unnecessary stuff.

 - Greek feta cheese like Vikos and Dodoni.
 Always get a block of cheese in brine.

-- Gruyère cheese.
+- Gruyรจre cheese.
 I love the sweet but slightly salty, nutty flavor.

 - Cream cheese.
 It adds creaminess to the filling.